Co-Curricular Enrichment Program

 Ganztag functions as a bridge between lessons and playful learning: In addition to school subjects, study time, breaks and Klassenrat (class council), our students in Years 1-4 also have Ganztag integrated into their timetable.
 During this time, the class Erzieher*in is responsible for leading special activities.
 These are designed to strengthen team spirit and class cohesion, or to address interests and topics that are relevant in class or in everyday life.
 Together with their class teacher, the children deal with new situations in the class as well as with social or cultural issues.
 They deal with current circumstances, such as festivals or seasonal features, and address specific questions and current sensitivities in the class.

-From grades 1-6, the students eat both lunch and snack at a table, as a class group, with their Class Erzieher*innen.
+In Years 1 to 6, the students eat both lunch and snack at a table, as a class group, with their Class Erzieher*innen.
 It is important to us that all children have the chance to eat their lunch in peace.
-For this reason, we organise lunch breaks and snack times in different shifts, depending on the grade.
+For this reason, we organise lunch breaks and snack times in different shifts, depending on the year level.
 Every child can take the time they need to eat and those who are finished eating are allowed to go and play in the schoolyard.

 Lunch is prepared according to nutritional principles and delivered by the catering company Löwenzahn.
 Parents provide children with a healthy breakfast, an afternoon snack, and a water bottle with water or sugar-free tea.
 Students can fill up their water bottles at our water dispenser during the school day.
 Morning breakfast is served in the classroom before or after schoolyard break.